unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 FTDI connections were also attached to the Tx, Rx & Gnd pins on the underside of the board.<BR>

-I could not figure out how to get exisiting CAN & UART Rx pins to also trigger EXTI (needed to wake from deep sleep).<BR>
+I could not figure out how to get existing CAN & UART Rx pins to also trigger EXTI (needed to wake from deep sleep).<BR>
-Apprarently it should work, but the HAL libraries might be preventing it from working.<BR>
+Aprarently it should work, but the HAL libraries might be preventing it from working.<BR>
 I cheated by configuring the 3 spare "config" inputs and soldering links in parallel with each of the Rx pins (CAN1, CAN2 & USART).<BR>
 These extra GPIO inputs were then all configured as separate EXTI inputs (rising/falling) - seems to work fine...

 In the initial test version, I have also added an alternate function on the Mute button to send the Google Assistant (Siri) message in MFD mode.<BR>
-This was added becase the "Hey Google" voice detection on the RCD330 is a bit flaky at times.
+This was added because the "Hey Google" voice detection on the RCD330 is a bit flaky at times.

 The brightness message (lights off) was also detected and modified (as discussed in the forum).<BR>
 	0x635 [3] 0x00 0x00 <B>0x00</B> is changed to:<BR>